Visit The National Museum of Computing

 The museum is also fully open to the public on additional days during school holidays (Easter, Summer, Christmas and some half terms) and bank holidays.
 Please check here for details of opening times over the next few weeks.

-The museum accepts advance group bookings on all weekdays.
+The museum accepts advance group bookings.

 All educational groups must book in advance.
 Please contact Educational Bookings.

 Other groups of 10 people or more should contact Corporate or Group Bookings.
-Corporate and private groups may book to visit on any weekday.

 The museum has adopted this policy to ensure that everyone has the best possible visitor experience.